A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Introduction

-One main approach is to search for a solution in a latent space whose distribution contains prior information learned from the training samples \cite{ref2}.
-For example, in the Ground-penetrating radar (GPR) inversion, Laloy \textit{et al.} \cite{ref8} and Lopez-Alvis \textit{et al.} \cite{ref11} trained Variational Autoencoders to map the distributions of the spatial patterns of the subsurface materials into simple distributions and integrated this learned prior into the objective function.
-In the seismic full-waveform inversion (FWI), Mosser \textit{et al.} \cite{ref12} trained a generative adversarial network with the knowledge of subsurface geology.
+Supervised learning methods have been employed in scenarios where researchers have prior knowledge of the subsurface geological or petrophysical models.
+The synthetic datasets can be built based on the prior knowledge to train ML models \cite{ref39}, \cite{ref40}.
+One promising approach is to search for a solution in a latent space whose distribution contains prior information learned from the training samples \cite{ref2}.
+For example, in Ground-penetrating radar (GPR) inversion, Laloy \textit{et al.} \cite{ref8} and Lopez-Alvis \textit{et al.} \cite{ref11} trained Variational Autoencoders to map the distributions of the spatial patterns of the subsurface materials into simple distributions and integrated this learned prior into the objective function.
+In seismic full-waveform inversion (FWI), Mosser \textit{et al.} \cite{ref12} trained a generative adversarial network with the knowledge of subsurface geology.
 These methods predict more realistic subsurface models.
-In the electromagnetic (EM) inversion problems, B. Liu \textit{et al.} \cite{ref9} proposed the method PhResNet \cite{ref9}, which reconstructs the subsurface model by a U-net.
-B. Liu \textit{et al.} \cite{ref9} stated that reconstructing the resistivity models with CNN is beneficial by showing the inversion results with a training dataset.
-Examining the potential benefits of reparameterizing the subsurface model without a training dataset is one motivating factor for our work.
-Both the utilization of generative models and PhResNet require a training dataset, which implies that we need prior knowledge of what we are looking for in the subsurface (e.g. the possible geological models or subsurface materials of the survey domain).
-Therefore, this approach utilizes a physically motivated prior.
-Another approach employs so-called test-time learning (TTL) methods which do not require any training data when applied to each case.
+The utilization of generative models requires a training dataset, which implies that we need prior knowledge of what we are looking for in the subsurface (e.g. the possible geological models or subsurface materials of the survey domain).
+Therefore, these approaches utilize a physically motivated prior.
+Although the ML models can learn prior knowledge with a synthesis dataset, these methods are not applicable when we have limited prior information.
+In the past five years, self-supervised and unsupervised learning approaches have been applied to inverse problems.
+One main approach employs so-called test-time learning (TTL) methods which do not require any training data.
 Rather than adjusting the weights of a neural network using training samples, the weights of a neural network are learned at the time the neural network is applied to the inversion process.
-TTL was first applied in the inverse problems in computer vision (CV).
+TTL was first applied in the inverse problems in computer vision (CV) \cite{ref20}.
 One example of the inverse problem in CV is in-painting (e.g. filling in corrupted portions of an image).
-This is achieved by learning the self-similarity between the corrupted image and the predicted image which is the output of the neural network.
+This is achieved by learning the self-similarity between the corrupted image and the predicted image.
 Researchers have found that some neural networks, such as Convolutional Neural Networks (CNNs) and Graph Convolutional Networks (GCNs), inherently enforce a regularization that is advantageous for addressing diverse CV inverse problems or mesh restoration problems \cite{ref6}, \cite{ref20}.
-TTL methods have been applied to many biomedical imaging problems later \cite{ref16}, \cite{ref31}.
-In geophysics, TTL has been employed in seismic FWI inversion by integrating the ML architecture into the inverse process in different ways \cite{ref7}, \cite{ref14}, \cite{ref15}, \cite{ref18}.
-He \textit{et al.} \cite{ref7} and Wu \textit{et al.} \cite{ref14} reparameterized the velocity model into the CNN domain and attributed the regularization effect to the prior information learning by fitting the initial velocity models.
-In contrast, Zhu \textit{et al.} \cite{ref18} stated that this regularization effect comes from the CNN architectures as what Ulyanov \textit{et al.} \cite{ref20} proposed.
-Zhu \textit{et al.} \cite{ref18} examined this statement in the synthetic cases and found that this regularization effect is beneficial in cases where the noise is high.
-Utilizing trainable weights within the CNN to parameterize the subsurface model worked well to regularize the seismic inverse problems, but the prior they impose on the solution is not a physically motivated prior.
+TTL methods have been applied to many biomedical imaging problems\cite{ref16}, \cite{ref31}.